-208. This form is used for reporting the risk-weighted amount of equity exposures that are subject to the internal models method.
+- 246. This form is used for reporting the risk-weighted amount of equity exposures that are subject to the internal models method other than those equity exposures reported in Form IRB_EQUO. - Item Nature of item

 Column (1) Portfolio

 An AI having equity exposures subject to the internal models method is required to divide such exposures into two portfolios: (i) publicly traded equity exposures and (ii) all other equity exposures.